Category: IELTS Speaking Tests

 • You should say:

-• where you first saw it
+• what you did during it

 • You will have to talk about the topic for one or two minutes.